Turnover tax rates: 20%, 9% and 0%

 The tax period for the tax on heavy vehicles is a quarter, and the tax should be paid to the Tax and Customs Department by the 15th day of the first month of the quarter.

-The accountants and tax consultants of Company in Estonia OÜ will be happy to advise you on tax issues related to your Estonian company and provide accounting services in Estonia.
+The accountants and tax consultants of Wisor Group OÜ will be happy to advise you on tax issues related to your Estonian company and provide accounting services in Estonia.